 No adjustment recommended.

-Safety and efficacy have not been established in pediatric patients (less than 18 years of age).
+Safety and efficacy have not been established in patients younger than 18 years.

 Data not available